bradlybm/nnfs/README.md

 I am keeping a record of what I'm learning and writing notes within the programs for future reference.
 I am also doing this as a way to get used to git, github and python.

-p1.py -> using raw python to simulate a neuron
+p1.py -> 1st video, using raw python to simulate a neuron

-p2.py -> formating an output layer that takes input form 4 neurons
+p2.py -> 2nd video, formating an output layer that takes input form 4 neurons

+p3.py -> 3rd video, using numpy (dot product) to simplify the code